Food and Agriculture

 Over the years, agricultural researchers have developed numerous applications for irradiation.
 Specifically, crop irradiation:

 Crop irradiation has proven to be effective, safe and environmentally friendly.
-It releases no chemical, biological or radioactive agents into the environment.
-It has enabled farmers to limit the use of fertilizers, which helps preserve water supplies, saves energy costs from pumping and prevents runoff of potential contaminants into streams and rivers.
+It is designed to minimize chemical and biological releases, and the process does not release radioactive agents to the environment.
+It has enabled farmers to limit the use of fertilizers, which helps preserve water supplies, saves energy costs associated with pumping, and prevents runoff of potential contaminants into streams and rivers.

-The International Atomic Energy Agency (IAEA) estimates that by suppressing insect pest populations with the sterile insect technique, pesticide use worldwide has been reduced by 600,000 litres annually.
+The International Atomic Energy Agency (IAEA) estimates that suppressing insect pest populations with the sterile insect technique has resulted in a reduction of 600,000 litres of pesticide use worldwide annually.
 Since 2006, the insect pest control program has generated benefits to farmers of more than $100 million and created thousands of rural jobs.

 The IAEA Plant Breeding and Genetics Section also uses irradiation to develop hundreds of varieties of hardier, more disease-resistant crops, including peanuts, tomatoes, onions, rice, soybeans and barley.